Quadratic relations between Bessel moments: Quadratic relations between periods and Bessel moments

 \subsection{Relation to the conjecture of Broadhurst and Roberts}

 In \cite[\S5]{B-R18}, Broadhurst and Roberts use different normalizations to state their conjectural quadratic relations.
 Instead of the above matrices $\Bpairing_k$ and $\Ppairing_k$, they consider matrices that we shall denote by $\Bpairing^\BR_k$ and $\Ppairing_k^\BR$ (the~notation~$B_N$ and~$F_N$ is used in \loccit, the index $k$ being occupied by what is $k'$ here).
-To~compare their matrices with ours, we introduce auxiliary square matrices of size $k'$, where the anti-diagonal entries are listed down from the top corner.
-By Propositions~\ref{prop:Bk} and \ref{prop:Pij}, the matrices $\Bpairing^\BR_k$ and $\Ppairing_k^\BR$ relate to ours as whence the identities
+To~compare their matrices with ours, we introduce auxiliary square matrices

+of size $k'$, where the anti-diagonal entries are listed down from the top corner.
+By Propositions~\ref{prop:Bk} and \ref{prop:Pij}, the matrices $\Bpairing^\BR_k$ and $\Ppairing_k^\BR$ relate to ours as